Not That Kind of Racism

 By Megan Lietz

-Megan Lietz, MA, STM, directs Racism Education for White Evangelicals (ReWe), a program of EGC’s Race & Christian Community Initiative.
+Megan Lietz, MDiv, STM, directs Racism Education for White Evangelicals (ReWe), a program of EGC’s Race & Christian Community Initiative.
 The intended audience of ReWe ministry and writing is White Evangelicals (find out why).

 In the tragedies of Charlottesville, VA, as a White person, it’s easy for me to see such hate and think, “How awful!
 That’s racist.
 Thank God I’m not a racist like that.”
 In doing so, I affirm my sense of being a good moral person and find comfort in the fact that I’m not like those I’m condemning.